This website is a collection of night sky images I have taken. The collection includes images of stars, clusters, galaxies and nebulas.

 Cameras and Telescopes

 All of the images on this site were taken with digital cameras attached to computer controlled telescopes.
-Almost all are made up of many raw frames that are stacked together using astronomical image processing software.
-One or two are from raw single frames with minimal processing.
+Almost all of the images are composite photos made up of many raw frames that are stacked together using astronomical image processing software.
+One or two of the images here are from raw single frames with minimal processing.

-The camera currently being used is an SBIG STF-8300M.
+The camera currently being used is an SBIG STF-8300M, also shown in the photo.

-It is a monochrome CCD camera with an 8 position filter wheel.
-The filter wheel has red, green and blue filters for gathering color data.
+This is a monochrome CCD camera with an 8 position filter wheel.
+The filter wheel has red, green and blue filters used for gathering color data.

 In the past I have used a few different full color CCD and DSLR cameras so a number of images on the site were made with them.
 Moving forward I expect to stay with monochrome imaging using filters.
 So far that has proven to deliver the best results, even from a light polluted city.